sourcegraph/about/blogposts/2020/find-and-replace.md

 shepherding".
 These tools are usually specific to the organization that created them and rarely released publicly.

-### Sourcegraph Campaigns
+### Campaigns

-After hearing about many similar challenges from many of our customers, our team at Sourcegraph decided to productize a solution that could generally handle the problem of large-scale code transformation.
+After hearing the same thing over and over again from countless development teams, we decided to try to build a general solution for this hairy problem of large-scale code transformation.
+We call these transformations "campaigns", and this is how you can initiate and execute them in Sourcegraph:

-We're calling this feature Sourcegraph Campaigns.
-If Sourcegraph Code Search is the "find" operation over all your code, then Sourcegraph Campaigns is the "replace".

 Suppose your organization has decided it wants to standardize error handling across your codebase.
 In particular, you want to use [wrapped errors](https://blog.golang.org/go1.13-errors) in Go code.
 This means you want to ensure that instances of `fmt.Errorf` use the `%w` format verb, rather than `%s`.

-Without Campaigns, this would involve cloning down all your repositories one-by-one, running a find-replace script locally, manually pushing up a branch, and opening a pull request for each repository affected by the change.
+Without campaigns, this would involve cloning down all your repositories one-by-one, running a find-replace script locally, manually pushing up a branch, and opening a pull request for each repository affected by the change.
 That's probably enough to kill your day, at the very least.

-Here's how you'd do that with Campaigns:
+Here's how you'd do that in a campaign:

 1. Create a JSON file named `wrapped-errors.action.json` with the following contents: